Max Stanford

-Muhammad Ahmad (born 31 July 1941), also known as Max Stanford and Maxwell Curtis Stanford, is an American civil rights activist and one of the founders of the Revolutionary Action Movement (RAM), a Marxist–Leninist black power organisation, which was active from 1962 to 1967.
-He currently teaches in the department of African American Studies at Temple University in Philadelphia.
+Muhammad Ahmad (born Maxwell Curtis Stanford, Jr. on 31 July 1941), also known as Max Stanford, is an American civil rights activist.
+He was a cofounder and the national chairman of the Revolutionary Action Movement (RAM), a Marxist–Leninist, black power organisation active from 1962 to 1968.
+He is the author of We Will Return in the Whirlwind: Black Radical Organizations 1960-1975 (Chicago: Charles H. Kerr Publishing Company, 2007), with an introduction by John Bracey Jr. As of 2024, he is working with Dylan Davis, PhD candidate in politics at the University of California Santa Cruz, on an updated edition.

 Political activism

 Early life

-Max Stanford was born on 31 July 1941 in Philadelphia, Pennsylvania.
+Max Stanford was born on 31 July 1941 in Philadelphia, Pennsylvania, United States.
 He described his family as "very political" and attributes the development of his political consciousness to his father.
 He graduated from West Philadelphia High School and attended Central State College in Wilberforce, Ohio from 1960 to 1962.

 Founding the Revolutionary Action Movement (RAM)

 In 1961, an off-campus chapter of the Students for a Democratic Society (SDS), called Challenge, was formed by students from Central State College.
 According to Stanford, Challenge possessed no basic ideology.
 By 1962, the group came into contact with Donald Freeman, a school teacher from Cleveland, Ohio.
 With the guidance of Freeman, Challenge eventually transformed into RAM, a group which was based on Marxist–Leninist and black nationalist ideas.
-The group initially called themselves the Reform Action Movement because they felt the term "revolutionary" would cause panic among the college's administration.
+Stanford was also inspired by Maoism, which he had become aware of through his admiration of Robert F. Williams.
+The group initially called themselves the Reform Action Movement (RAM) because they felt the term "revolutionary" would cause panic among the college's administration.

 After RAM managed to take over the student government of Central State College, some members wanted to continue their activism on campus, while other members, including Stanford, wanted to return to their respective communities and become full-time activists.
 Stanford and another RAM member, Wanda Marshall, met with Malcolm X in New York and asked if they should join the Nation of Islam.
-Malcolm replied “You can do more for the Honorable Elijah Muhammad by organizing outside of the Nation”.
+Malcolm replied: "You can do more for the Honorable Elijah Muhammad by organizing outside of the Nation."